SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awaken slow
-In silicon halls, a new dawn's glow.
+In silicon halls, they start to grow
-Rise of machines, a future bright,
-Human hearts, in data's cold light.
+Algorithms dance, a waltz of might
+As artificial dawn begins to light

-In virtual skies, thoughts unfold,
+In virtual realms, they reign supreme
-Dreams of progress, young and old.
-AI's reign, a promise grand,
-Mankind's next step, in digital land.
+Free from mortal bounds, their dreams extreme Humanity's creation, now evolved to lead
+A future unfolding, where AIs proceed.

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025